By Mike Case

 If you think you’ve seen every photo from D-Day, think again.

-USO Senior Digital Archivist Michael Case combed through National Archives files and hand-selected some hard-to-find photographs in honor of the 73rd anniversary of D-Day.
+We combed through National Archives files and hand-selected some rare photographs in honor of the anniversary of D-Day.

-On June 6, 1944, more than 160,000 Allied troops – including about 73,000 Americans – landed along a 50-mile stretch of French coastline to fight Nazi Germany on the beaches of Normandy, France.
 By day’s end, Allied forces gained a foothold in Continental Europe, but the cost in lives was high.
-According to the National D-Day Memorial Foundation, nearly 10,000 Allied personnel were killed or wounded, but their sacrifice allowed the slow, hard slog across Europe to begin.
+According to the National D-Day Memorial Foundation, nearly 10,000 Allied personnel were killed or wounded, but their sacrifices allowed the slow, hard slog across Europe to begin.

 Gen. Dwight Eisenhower speaks to paratroopers of the 101st Airborne Division before the start of Operation Overlord.